maierbn/opendihu/doc/sphinx/user/installation.rst

 In order to build examples you need to use `scons`.
 The opendihu library can either be build using `scons` or using the `Makefile`, which again simply calls scons.

 So you can either install scons on your system or use the `scons` program, that is packaged with opendihu.
 This is located under `dependencies/scons/scons.py`.
-It needs to be run with python 2.7 (not python3).

 It is advisable to define a bash alias for this scons command.
 If you like, you can copy the following aliases to your `~/.bashrc` or `~/.bash_aliases` file: